 November 17, 2022 at 1:33 pm

-Sarnia Sting traded forward Max Namestnikov to the Guelph Storm for forward Sasha Pastujov.
+Sarnia Sting has traded forward Max Namestnikov to the Guelph Storm for forward Sasha Pastujov.

 Sting also sent Guelph a second-round pick in 2023, a third-round pick in 2024 and fifth-round picks in 2025 and 2026.

-Pastuyov, a native of Bradenton, Fla., was selected by the Anaheim Ducks in the third round with the 66th overall pick in the 2021 National Hockey League (NHL) Entry Draft.
+Pastujoff, a native of Bradenton, Fla., was selected in the third round by the Anaheim Ducks with the 66th overall pick in the 2021 National Hockey League (NHL) Entry Draft.

 As an 18-year-old rookie last season, he played 65 regular-season games for the Guelph Storm, scoring 34 goals and 42 assists for a total of 76 points.
 This year, he has 11 goals and 8 assists in 14 games.